NORTHERN LIGHTS TOUR FROM REINE

 In addition to his extensive knowledge of the mountain, he is also an educated nurse, certified climbing instructor, and licensed taxi driver, so you’ll be in good hands for the whole adventure.
 He has quite a sense of humor for a Norwegian so that you won’t get bored either!

-We require a minimum of 2 people to run this tour.
-You can still book the trip if you are a solo traveler, but if nobody else joins the trip, we will need to cancel it.
+👉 We require a minimum of 4 participants to run this tour.
+You can still book as a solo traveler, but if nobody else joins, we may need to cancel the tour.
+We’ll notify you at least 12 hours before departure, and you will receive a full refund.

 We totally understand that seeing the Northern Lights is the highlight everyone hopes for, and we’ll do everything we can to make that happen.
 But since we’re at the mercy of Mother Nature, we can’t promise the lights will always make an appearance.

-If we believe there’s almost no chance of seeing the aurora (think heavy clouds or storms), we’ll cancel the tour and offer you a full refund or the option to reschedule.
+If we believe there’s almost no realistic chance of seeing the aurora (for example, heavy clouds or severe weather), we’ll cancel the tour and offer you a full refund or the option to reschedule.

-If we head out and the Northern Lights decide to take a night off, we won’t be able to offer a refund.
+If we head out and the Northern Lights decide to take a night off, we won’t be able to offer a refund — but we’ll still focus on giving you a safe, meaningful, and memorable Arctic night experience.

 ⏰ 4 hours